Organic vs Aranyaani

 Scientifically speaking, our system is closed loop, regenerative and self-sustainable.
 It maximizes the use of sun energy, the re-generation of biomass, and deposition of carbon.
 We intend to create the full pyramid above and below soil.
 To achieve healthy and self-sustaining honey bees, we need flowering and moisture all the year round.
 To keep them disease free, and pest free, we need smaller flowers and herbs year round.
 Similarly, to keep soil porous, we need earthworms.
 In pursuing those goals, we ultimately create multi-layer food forests, that give pristine foods for humans.

 The primary objective of Aranyaani ecosystem is to maximize the use of sunlight.
 In such dense plantations, each part of the earth is covered from sunlight, and has huge biomass and hence has a high density of life beneath.
-Such soils are extremely soft and porous, being continuously worked upon by residents below.
-In addition, they are full of important minerals and nitrogen, partly as we plant such trees and legumes as lowest layer, but mostly as the life cycle below the soil is rich -keeps growing and decomposing.
+Such soils are extremely soft and porous, being continuously worked upon by its residents.
+In addition, they are full of important minerals and nitrogen, partly as we plant such trees and legumes as lowest layer, but mostly as the life cycle below the soil is rich - it keeps growing and decomposing.
 As a result, rainwater does not flow as it does on chemical infested non porous soils, but goes down like a sponge, thus making it even better.

 We grow flora and fauna in layers, maximizing the use of each square foot and sunlight and water resources.